-Should the Commission award a grant, a standard grant agreement for an action setting out the conditions and maximum level of funding will be concluded with the beneficiary.
+Should the Commission award a grant, a grant agreement setting out the conditions and maximum level of funding will be concluded with the beneficiary.

 Successful applicants will receive two original copies of the grant agreement for acceptance and signature.
 Both of these copies must be sent back to the Commission, which will then return one of them once it has been signed by both parties.